mommafish/BCG_Rise/README.md

 <!-- Add your details -->

-I am __Poon Wei Yuan__, a highly committed individual aiming to establish long term career in IT field is seeking to transit into IT sector via suitable bridging programme.
+I am __Poon WY__, a highly committed individual aiming to establish long term career in IT field is seeking to transit into IT sector via suitable bridging programme.
 A life-long learner that keep myself abreast of IT developments and trend on my leisure time with sound knowledge of software/data visualization and digital transformation in the job market.
 I am open any opportunities where I can learn, grow and leave a positive impact.
 Looking forward to learning new things and meeting new people.

 <!-- Add link to the sections -->
 [Education](#education) <br>